Softmod: PlayStation 3

-Softmods for PlayStation 4
+PlayStation 4

 The PlayStation 4 has ways to achieve a softmod.
-They rely on WebKit vulnerabilities in the PS4 Web Browser combined with a kernel exploit.
+Most require a userland exploit as the entry point, which can be either WebKit vulnerabilities in the PS4 Web Browser, a specially crafted Blu-ray disc, or a savegame exploit.
 All models of PS4 can be softmodded.
 They are all tether exploits meaning they have to be performed every time the console is powered on, although some exploits may be persisted using rest mode.

-Softmodding a PS4 allows users to run homebrew, load game backups, bypass region checks, and change fan and CPU/GPU speeds.
+Softmodding a PS4 allows for homebrew, loading game backups, bypass region checks, and change fan and CPU/GPU speeds.
 Some payloads can boot the PS4 into a Linux distribution, although this is not permanent and the console will revert to Orbis OS on reboot.

-Notable firmware revisions that result in a softmod are: 1.76, 4.05, 4.74, 5.05/5.07, 6.72, 7.02, 7.55, 9.00, with 5.05/5.07 being the most stable and 9.00 the most stable after that.
-It is worth noting unlike the other exploits, the 9.00 exploit requires inserting a specially crafted USB flash drive into the console.
+Known firmware versions that allow for a softmod are: 1.76, 4.05, 4.74, 5.05/5.07, 6.72, 7.02, 7.55, 9.00, 11.00, 12.02.

+It is worth noting the 9.00 exploit requires inserting a specially crafted USB flash drive into the console, and the 11.00 exploit to connect to a malicious PPPoE server over the network.